1Mill/notes/books/an-elegant-puzzle.md

 * Manager should support at most 6 - 8 engineers
 * Keep innovation and technical debt (e.g.s bugs) as 1 team
-  * Avoid 2 teired system by keeping innovationg and learning int he same team
+  * Avoid 2 teired system by keeping innovationg and learning in the same team
 * High performing teams know how to best elevate each other skills
   * I speculate this is from strong social connections and established psychological saftey
 * "Gelling factor": How people learn to work with each other
   * Takes time to adjust / create
-* Systemsa re usually self healing
+* Systems are usually self healing
   * A database slows down
   * People take more time on tasks
 * You only get value when something is finished
-* Write discvoerable documentation
+* Write discoverable documentation
-* Do not write code that enforces policies to keep code flexible for as longa s possible in the future
+* Do not write code that enforces policies to keep code flexible for as long as possible in the future
-* Avoid gatekeeping as much as possible
+* Avoid gatekeeping as much as possible as to not inhibit innovation
-* Organizational debt exists from old/legacy processes that implede value flow
+* Organizational debt exists from old/legacy processes that impede value flow
 * Succession planning is important for long term success of an organization
   * Create list of high to low risk areas that you do and work one-by-one to elimintate
 * Leaders act like glue when gaps form in the system